 The climate in the Air Basin, which includes the GSA, is determined by its terrain and geographical location.
 The Air Basin is situated in a valley between the Sierra Nevada Mountains to the west and the White-Inyo Mountains to the east.
 The Sierra Nevada Mountains to the west act as a barrier to precipitation creating a 'rain shadow' in the Air Basin.
 For this reason, the region has an arid climate with an average annual rainfall of about five inches.
-The temperature typically varies between 22°F to 97°F throughout the year with the hottest months in June through August.
+The temperature typically varies between 22°F to 97°F throughout the

+-- There was insufficient data available to determine the value year with the hottest months in June through August.
 It is not uncommon for temperatures to exceed 100°F during the summer months.
 The average wind speed ranges from around five miles per hour (mph) in the fall to seven mph in the spring.